Amirbabaeian/manifold-clustering-algorithm/README.md

 ```

-Thanks to Professor Ery Arias-Castro for his advices during the projects.
+Thanks to Professor Ery Arias-Castro for his advices during the project.

 ##Related articles:
 ANGLE CONSTRAINED PATH FOR CLUSTERING OF MULTIPLE MANIFOLDS, International conference on image processing(ICIP 2015)